What’s the water like in Delaware?

 Water quality can no longer be taken for granted.

 And its quality various from place to place and even house to house.
 A variety of factors can affect how your water tastes, smells, feels and works in and around your home.
 Well water quality, possible contamination, an aging water distribution system, violations of federal drinking water standards and a home’s plumbing are examples of things that can affect a home’s water supply.
 Some water problems may not be as obvious as others.
-Below, we’ve listed the water problems we commonly see in Wilmington, Delaware, but we need to test your water to determine if water treatment is necessary and which option is right for you.
+Below, we’ve listed the water problems we commonly see in Delaware, but we need to test your water to determine if water treatment is necessary and which option is right for you.

 Hard water contains dissolved calcium, magnesium and in many cases, iron.
 Most homes in Delaware have hard water, whether it is supplied by a private well or a municipality.
 In many cases, homeowners don’t realize they have hard water or the constant and expensive harm it causes.

 Dry skin and hair, bathtub ring, spots on glass, silverware and fixtures, dull, dingy clothing, disappointing performance and a shortened life expectancy of water-using appliances are all problems frequently caused by hard water.

 will solve your hard water problems in Delaware.